So you want to learn how to start freelance writing?

 Enter your best email and hit "Lets Go" to grab my freelance writing cheat sheet.
 I'll send you my step-by-step formula to earn your first $1,000 in 45 days or less.
 Plus, I'll teach you how I built a full-time writing business with no experience and 10X'd my income while only working part-time.

 Blogging Pro is a great job board that very easy to find new freelance writing gigs.
-The site gets updated almost daily with new online writing jobs for all areas of expertise.
+The site gets updated almost daily with new online writing gigs for all areas of expertise.

 I used this site to help land some of my first clients and have found it super helpful.

 You can use their easy to search tool to find writer positions, editors, and even long-term jobs.
-Plus, they also have a good amount of resources to help beginning freelance writers get started as well.
+Plus, they also have a good amount of resources to level up your skills.

 All freelance writing job board posts jobs within the last 30 days.
 This is helpful as it makes it easy to find the most up to date jobs.
 Some boards do 90 days which is a huge waste of time.